Study at St. Edward’s as an exchange student.

-- Depart on time: After your program end date on the DS-2019, you have 30 days to remain in the U.S.
+- After your program end date on the DS-2019, depart within 30 days.

-Some J-1 visa holders are subject to a two year home country physical presence requirement based on Section 212(e) of the Immigration and Nationality Act.
-You can find more information on the U.S. Department of State website.
+Some J-1 visa holders are subject to a two-year home-country physical presence requirement based on Section 212(e) of the Immigration and Nationality Act.
+Learn more.

-Exchange students can order transcripts directly from the Office of the Registrar.
-There is no fee to order transcripts sent by regular mail or picked up in person, but there are additional fees if you order express mail or a digital transcript.
+Order your transcript directly from the Office of the Registrar.
+There’s no fee to order transcripts sent by regular mail or to pick up in person, but there are fees if you order express mail or a digital transcript.
 We recommend express mail or a digital transcript because regular mail cannot be tracked and the Registrar cannot estimate delivery.

 Do I have to have insurance?

-Students must have insurance which covers $50,000 medical expenses, repatriation, and medical evacuation benefits.
-Students may purchase insurance through St. Edward's University or provide proof of insurance coverage by completing the Insurance Form each semester on myhilltop.stedwards.edu
+Yes; your insurance plan must cover $50,000 medical expenses, repatriation and medical evacuation benefits.
+You may either purchase insurance through St. Edward’s or provide proof of insurance coverage each semester.

 Can I get a Social Security Number (SSN)?